MrFaraday/discord-fantasy-music-bot/README.md

 -   `slots` show saved URLs
 -   `prefix [value]` set prefix for commands, enter ***none*** to remove it

+> If you lost your prefix just use universal `Shyrlonay! [command]`<br>
+> Max queue size is 50 items

+#### Supported sources

+-   Playlists from YouTube
+-   Video from YouTube

+> Make sure playlists are unlisted or public.
+There is slightest chance that playing may stuck if it bump into deleted video or video with limitations.

-###### Upcoming
+#### Upcoming

 -   `queue` show queue
 -   `shuffle` shuffle queue
 -   `now` show playing track
 -   `summon` attract bot to your voice channel

-In plans pausing and control by reactions.
+-   pausing and control by reactions

-#### Supported sources

--   Playlists from YouTube
--   Video from YouTube

-> Make sure playlists are unlisted or public.
-There is possibility that playing may stuck if it bump into deleted video or video with limitations.

-> If you lost your prefix just use universal `Shyrlonay! [command]`

 ## Contributing